 For an adventurous escape in New Brunswick, check out Storeytown Cottages.
-There are four kitchenette suites and four cottages on the property, and cottage number two is aptly named the “Love Shack.”
-It’s nestled within some trees, so it’s perfect for a quiet escape.
-All cottages feature kitchens, living areas, and WiFi, and as it sits on the banks of the Miramichi River, couples can rent kayaks, stand-up paddleboards, and tubes from the owners.
+There are four kitchenette suites and four cottages on the property, and cottage number two is aptly named the “Love Shack”.
+Nestled within some trees, it’s perfect for a quiet escape.
+All cottages have kitchens, living areas, and wifi.
+As it sits on the banks of the Miramichi River, couples can rent kayaks, stand-up paddleboards, and tubes from the owners.
 The river is popular with fly fishers, and it’s also home to Atlantic salmon.

-This resort may be the most perfectly named romantic getaway destination in Canada.
+This resort may be the most perfectly named, romantic getaway destination in Ontario, Canada.
 The five-star Couples Resort, run by the Sorensen family for many decades, sits on Galeairy Lake in Ontario’s Muskoka region and is exclusively for couples.
-There are several accommodation options, but the chalets are the love shacks!
-Think outdoor hot tubs, indoor Jacuzzis®, lakefront patios with chaise lounges, and marble bathrooms.
+There are several accommodation options, but the chalets are the love shacks.
+Think outdoor hot tubs, indoor jacuzzis, lakefront patios with chaise lounges, and marble bathrooms.
 Enjoy the on-site spa and food prepared by international chefs.

 The Lodge at Pine Cove

-The Lodge at Pine Cove, one of the most romantic resorts in Ontario, is home to 17 “stylishly and thoughtfully designed” cottages on-site, which offer French River views and seclusion.
-The Lodge has docking facilities, a restaurant and bar (but a breakfast hamper is delivered to your cottage daily), and a private sandy beach.
+The Lodge at Pine Cove, one of the most romantic getaways in Ontario, is home to 17 cozy cottages on-site, which offer French River views and seclusion.
+The Lodge has docking facilities, a restaurant and bar (and a breakfast hamper is delivered to your cottage daily).
+Take an early morning dip from the lodge’s private sandy beach.
 Enjoy kayaking down the river, hiking woodland trails, voyageur canoeing, and fly fishing.

 Cathedral Mountain Lodge

-Located in British Columbia’s Yoho National Park, which is in the heart of the Canadian Rockies, this lodge might have the most beautiful surroundings.
-There are 23 luxury log cabins at Cathedral Mountain Lodge, plus the Riverside Dining Room, which serves food that guests have called “out of this world.”
+Located in British Columbia’s Yoho National Park, in the heart of the Canadian Rockies, this romantic Canadian getaway might have the most beautiful surroundings.
+There are 23 luxury log cabins here, plus the Riverside Dining Room, which serves food guests describe as “out of this world”.
 Although the cabins are exquisite, so are the Rockies.
-Spend your romantic weekend horseback riding, rafting, walking on glaciers, and visiting Lake Louise over the border.
+Spend your romantic weekend horseback riding, rafting, walking on glaciers, and visiting Lake Louise over the border in Alberta.

 Black River Retreat

-Award-winning Black River Retreat is a special place where you are the only guests.
-This love shack has a sitting room, “great room,” hot tub, dining room, and three bedrooms.
+Award-winning Black River Retreat – one of Ontario’s most romantic getaways – is a special place where you are the only guests.
+This love shack has a sitting room, “great room”, hot tub, dining room, and three bedrooms.
 Be prepared for fine dining, forest walks, complete privacy, and s’mores by the bonfire at night.
 The retreat lies halfway between Toronto and Ottawa, so it is a great weekend option for residents in both major Ontario cities.